abalone1/Image.slicer/README.md

 **palette** -  Dictionary to convert rgb masks to greyscale <br />
 **slice_l** -  *ImageSlicer.quantile_from_slice_range* generates quantile from **'slice_range'** <br />

-## Why this tool?

--  Training of high-resolution images is costly.
-Slicing can reduce costs.
-Padding and overlap can help to decrease the loss of information at the borders of the sliced tiles.
--  The use of different scales increases training data and can probably make the model more robust in production

 This is a alterd version from [AnmolChachra/Image_slice]( https://github.com/AnmolChachra/Image-Slicer)